 What is animation marketing?

 Animation marketing is essentially a sub-genre of video marketing, consisting of several different types of animated content.
 Like video marketing, it aims to convey ideas and concepts to an audience, along with increasing traffic and sales for businesses.
 Animation marketing primarily focuses on, you guessed it, animation but can be significantly impacted by the additions of music and voice.
-As a concept, animation marketing is tried, tested, and effective, with its uses ranging from product advertisements to teaser trailers.
+As a concept, animation marketing is tried, tested, and effective, with its uses ranging from product advertisements to popup design to teaser trailers and more.
 Though not strictly marketing-related, animation has shown significant success in entertainment, with many a YouTube channel specialising in animation garnering a large following.

 Types of animation